-2. For the purposes of state defense, in special cases as well as in cases provided for by law, the President of Georgia upon submission of the Government shall make a decision on the entry, use and deployment of military forces of another state in the territory of Georgia.
-The decision shall immediately be submitted to Parliament for approval and shall enter into force after consent of Parliament.
-During the state of emergency, the President of Georgia shall make a decision on use of the defence forces upon submission by the Prime Minister and submit the decision to Parliament for approval immediately.
+2. During the state of emergency, the President of Georgia shall make a decision on use of the defence forces upon submission by the Prime Minister and submit the decision to Parliament for approval immediately.
 Decision shall enter force upon its approval by the Parliament.
 The Prime Minister shall take a decision on the use of defence forces during the natural or technogenic disasters or epidemics and this decision shall not require approval by the Parliament.
-The Parliament shall make decision on termination of the use of defence forces during the natural or technogenic disasters or epidemics.
+The Parliament.
+The Parliament.
+The Parliament shall make decision on termination of the use of defence forces during the natural or technogenic disasters or epidemics or epidemics.